rails/rails/guides/source/active_support_core_extensions.md

 #### `parent_name`

-The `parent_name` method on a nested named module returns the fully-qualified name of the module that contains its corresponding constant:
+The `parent_name` method on a nested named module returns the fully qualified name of the module that contains its corresponding constant:

 ```ruby
 module X